-Paying all the cash for a home may make sense for some people and in some markets, but be sure to consider the potential downsides as well.
-Disadvantages include immobilizing too much investment capital in an asset class, losing the leverage provided by a mortgage, and sacrificing liquidity.
+Paying for a house in full may seem like a great idea for some people and in certain markets, but it's important to consider the potential drawbacks as well.
+Disadvantages include tying up too much of your investment capital in one asset, losing out on the leverage that comes with a mortgage, and sacrificing liquidity.
 Paying cash for a home eliminates the need to pay interest on the loan and closing costs.
-Lenders don't charge mortgage origination fees, appraisal fees, or other fees to evaluate buyers, says Robert Semrad, JD, senior partner and founder of Chicago-based DebtStoppers Bankruptcy Law Firm.
+Robert Semrad, JD, senior partner and founder of DebtStoppers Bankruptcy Law Firm in Chicago, notes that lenders don't charge mortgage origination fees, appraisal fees, or other fees to evaluate buyers.

-In addition, a homebuyer who puts less than 20% down payment will have to pay private mortgage insurance (PMI), which ranges from 0.5% to 1% of the loan amount annually.
-When you pay with cash, private mortgage insurance is not required.
-On the other hand, if paying cash for a house completely erases it, you might want to reconsider it.
-You can make a cash offer on a home when you want to get noticed above buyers who only have a mortgage pre-approval.
+In addition, if you put down less than 20% when buying a home, you'll have to pay private mortgage insurance (PMI), which ranges from 0.5% to 1% of the loan amount annually.
+When you pay with cash, PMI is not required.
+On the other hand, if paying cash for a house completely erases it, you may want to reconsider it.
+You can make a cash offer on a home when you want to stand out from buyers who only have a mortgage pre-approval.

-Paying cash for a house isn't always the right financial move, even if you have a few hundred thousand dollars gathering dust.
-The answer depends on what else you could do with that money, should you decide to use it for something other than buying a house.
+Paying cash for a house isn't always the right financial move, even if you have a few hundred thousand dollars sitting around.
+The answer depends on what else you could do with that money if you decided not to use it for buying a house.
 You can pay for a house with cash, but that doesn't mean that the advantages of paying for a house with cash outweigh the disadvantages.
-Without a monthly housing payment, you can channel more money into income-generating investments, travel, or simply a better quality of life.
+Without a monthly housing payment, you can put more money into income-generating investments, travel, or simply enjoy a better quality of life.